darinochk/prog_lab1/README.md

 # prog_lab1
-this is first se prog lab
+this is the first se prog lab